 - Advocating for broad access to quality early childhood education for a child as well as the community he or she serves.

-How Norton Children’s Medical Associates addresses adverse childhood effects to get children school-ready
+How Norton Children’s Medical Group addresses adverse childhood effects to get children school-ready

-Norton Children’s Medical Associates – Broadway partners with community organizations and programs to provide care for children and their families in the most underserved areas of Louisville.
+Norton Children’s Medical Group – Broadway partners with community organizations and programs to provide care for children and their families in the most underserved areas of Louisville.

 The practice also is home to Dare to Care’s first Prescriptive Pantry, a food pantry located within a health care setting.
 Our providers can assist with food security and offer pantry food on-site to those who need it.
 This is coupled with conversations about how nutrition relates to health, and budget-friendly recipes developed by the office’s nutrition team.